ublue-os/website/docs/images/bazzite/FAQ.md

 ## Why is my installer not working (dracut issue / black screen)

 This is currently a known [issue](https://github.com/ublue-os/bazzite/issues/109).
 There is a [workaround](https://github.com/ublue-os/bazzite/issues/109#issuecomment-1691090533) that requires either the stock Fedora Silverblue or Fedora Kinoite ISO and rebasing to Bazzite from there after installation.
+!!! warning

-**Keep in mind that the Steam Deck will not scale properly with the installer, and the buttons on the bottom of the screen will be cut off.
-This will require use of the `TAB` key on your keyboard to navigate the installer blindly.**
+    Keep in mind that the Steam Deck will not scale properly with the installer, and the buttons on the bottom of the screen will be cut off.
+This will require use of the `TAB` key on your keyboard to navigate the installer blindly.

 ## How do I run Windows applications?